sebkirche/pcurl/README.md

         following redirections, reuse the previous url as referer. ";auto" can also be used alone with redirections.

+    -J, --remote-header-name
+        With -O --remote-name, use the name provided by Content-disposition: filename instead of URL.

     -O, --remote-name
         Write output to a file named as the remote file (that name is extracted from the URL).